aiidateam/aiida-core/docs/source/workflow/index.rst

 to the asynchronous structure of AiiDA if the daemon gets interrupted (or the computer running the daemon restarted for example), once it will be restarted all the workflow will proceed automatically without any problem.
 The only thing you need to do to restart the workflow it's exactly the same command above.
-To stop the daemon instead we use the same command with the ``stop`` directive, and to have a very fast check about the execution we can use the ``status`` directive to obtain more information.
+To stop the daemon instead we use the same command with the ``stop`` directive, and to have a very fast check about the execution we can use the ``state`` directive to obtain more information.

 A workflow demo
 +++++++++++++++